 Some of my MRI’s come with software that allows me to do measurements myself.
 I’ve done some extensive research on how to take the measurements that the software allows for.
 So, I am fairly certain, based on measurements, that this really is an issue for me.

-It is frustrating to not be heard and to not be understood, to know what I need but not have the help needed to pursue what will potentially allow me to have the best quality of life possible for me.
+It is frustrating to not be heard and to not be understood, to know what I need but not have the power needed to pursue what could potentially allow me to have the best quality of life possible for me.

 It is frustrating that there is a need for me to spend hours reviewing scans and learning how to read them because modern medicine has largely neglected my condition.